Glenn Ivey: Capital punishment

 When Ivey first took office as state's attorney in 2002, he said he believed in using the death penalty.
 He sought the death penalty several times during his tenure as state's attorney, and said in November 2007 that he filed notice of his intent to seek death in case about once a year.

 In February 2009, Ivey testified before the Maryland House of Delegates' Judicial Proceedings Committee that he had had a change of heart during his time as state's attorney, particularly because of the effect the process had on victims' families.
-In January 2012, he called the death penalty a "political tool" and pushed for a bill that would repeal the death penalty in Maryland during the 2012 legislative session.
+In January 2012, he called the death penalty a "political tool".
+Ahead of the 2013 legislative session, Ivey pushed for a bill that would repeal the death penalty in Maryland, which became law.

 Environment

 In July 2022, an Ivey campaign aide told Environment & Energy Publishing that Ivey supported the Green New Deal and a quick transition away from fossil fuels.